KAcotton/dotfiles/README.md

 # dotfiles
-Arch Linux dotfiles for related programs
+Arch Linux dotfiles for related programs.

+Adding this line for testing purposes.